-Study shows dietary fat can affect glucose levels and insulin requirements in type 1 diabetesMarch 27th, 2013 in Diabetes /
+Study shows dietary fat can affect glucose levels and insulin requirements in type 1 diabetesMarch 27, 2013 in Medicine & Health / Diabetes

 In a study of patients with type 1 diabetes, Joslin researchers found that dietary fat can affect glucose levels and insulin requirements.
 These findings, which appeared in the April edition of Diabetes Care, have major implications for the management of type 1 diabetes.